vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/034/04_bhuvattritasya_marjyo.md

 (“de formes-concrètes”).
 That this vs. is sandwiched between two vss. that contain the verb ‘milk’, 3c duhanti, 5b duhaté, further supports this interpr., though in both 3 and 5 the milk is not literal milk, but soma itself.

-The publ. tr. does not reflect the possible pun on sám … ajyate that was noted in
+The published translation does not reflect the possible pun on sám … ajyate that was noted in